 Here fixing eye is atropinized and overcorrected and the amblyopic eye is fully corrected.

 The word “pleaoptics” means “full vision” in Greek.
-In amblyopia therapy, pleoptics is used for active stimulation of the fovea (central sensitive part of the retina where the image is formed) to overcome eccentric fixation and thereby improves the vision.
+In lazy eye exercises, plenoptic is used for active stimulation of the fovea (central sensitive part of the retina where the image is formed) to overcome eccentric fixation and thereby improves the vision.

 In this technique, the peripheral retina of the lazy eye is dazzled with an intense light protecting the foveal region.
 The fovea functions better after the light source is turned off because the surrounding retinal region is in a state of hypofunction due to intense light.

-This technique is complex and demands the co-operation of the child and intelligence to appreciate after image.
+This technique is complex and demands the cooperation of the child and intelligence appreciation after image.
 So, it is abandoned nowadays.
-It is rarely indicated in a co-operative and intelligent child older than 6 years having eccentric fixation.
+It is rarely indicated in a cooperative and intelligent child older than 6 years having eccentric fixation.

 According to a study done by Verlee DL, Conventional patching therapy is found to be better than pleatoptics treatment.